leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 {% endhighlight %}

 Save the policy and return it to your rails application.
 Upload a file, and the file should directly upload to S3!

+While this is an effective solution to Rails file uploads on Heroku, it is still a complicated and time-consuming process.
+This is why we created Simple File Upload, a widget that allows you to integrate file uploads into your website in minutes.
+No heavy lifting is required.
+Try it free for 7 days!